Andrzej Lepper: Political career

 In 2008, Lepper tried to salvage his political influence.
 He ran in the 2008 Polish Senate by-election in Krosno, which was contested by 12 other candidates.
-The election was organized because the incumbent senator of the Krosno district, Andrzej Mazurkiewicz of Law and Justice, suddenly died on 21 March 2008.
-Despite being a by-election to fill a Senate seat of the deceased senator, it attracted media attention as it was the only election of 2008 in Poland, and it fielded a few nationwide recognizable candidates such as Lepper.
-Lepper believed that he had a chance to succeed - he believed that since Krosno was overwhelmingly rural, 'a farmer will always get along with a farmer'.
+The election was organised because the incumbent senator of the Krosno district, Andrzej Mazurkiewicz of Law and Justice, suddenly died on 21 March 2008.
+Despite being a by-election to fill a Senate seat of the deceased senator, it attracted media attention as it was the only election of 2008 in Poland, and it fielded a few nationwide recognisable candidates such as Lepper.
+Lepper believed that he had a chance to succeed – he believed that since Krosno was overwhelmingly rural, 'a farmer will always get along with a farmer'.
 Polityka noted that Lepper "is the most recognisable politician of the dozen or so: wherever he appears, people want to have their photo taken with him."
 Lepper was undaunted by the criticism of the media and argued that support for him and his party in the region is high.
-He discussed his achievements when he served as Minister of Agriculture, highlighting his water management program and aid for semi-subsistence farms.
-For Lepper, the by-election represented a chance to return to politics after the disastrous 2007 defeat; this made Lepper stand out by actively campaigning – he promised to bail out the indebted hospital in Przemyśl, help the laid off employees of Krosno glassworks factory, and improve the living conditions of Subcarpathian farmers.
-However, Maria Zbyrowska, the former leader of Samoobrona in the region, also ran in the election and criticized Lepper for running in the Podkarpackie region despite being born in Pomerania.
-Ultimately, Lepper won 3435 votes, which amounted to 4,1% of the popular vote; this gave him the 4th place.
+He discussed his achievements when he served as Minister of Agriculture, highlighting his water management programme and aid for semi-subsistence farms.
+For Lepper, the by-election represented a chance to return to politics after the disastrous 2007 defeat; this made Lepper stand out by actively campaigning – he promised to bail out the indebted hospital in Przemyśl, help the laid-off employees of the Krosno glassworks factory, and improve the living conditions of Subcarpathian farmers.
+However, Maria Zbyrowska, the former leader of Samoobrona in the region, also ran in the election and criticised Lepper for running in the Podkarpackie region despite being born in Pomerania.
+Ultimately, Lepper won 3435 votes, which amounted to 4.1% of the popular vote; this gave him 4th place.

 Commenting on Lepper's political career, Polish historians Jerzy Łukowski and Hubert Zawadzki note that Lepper won the support of those who had lost out from the post-communist changes since 1989 and became known as the protector of the poor against the "thieving elites" of Poland.
-On the other hand, Lepper alienated many by his blatant disregard for parliamentary procedures, its abusive behaviour in the Sejm, and its aggressive demonstrations and blockades across the country.
+On the other hand, Lepper alienated many by his blatant disregard for parliamentary procedures and his party's abusive behaviour in the Sejm and aggressive demonstrations and blockades across the country.